 - 30. The Councils are required to adopt and publish an annual Pay Policy Statement (PPS).
-The PPS sets out the remuneration of Chief Officers (currently the Chief Executive, four Directors and Monitoring Officer) and the rate of pay of the lowest paid member of staff and the median earnings of the workforce.
-It is also required to report the ratio between the highest level of pay and that of the lowest rate of pay and median rate of pay. - 31.
+The PPS sets out the remuneration of Chief Officers (currently the Chief Executive, four Directors and Monitoring Officer) and the rate of pay of the lowest paid member of staff and the median earnings of the workforce. - 31.
 The Councils are required to publish the PPS and it is available on the Council websites.